Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment Details

 \textbf{Experimental details of scale-up experiment.} We selected GPT-4o-mini as the victim model for question enhancement due to its balance between perturbation effectiveness and computational efficiency.
 From the same four datasets, we sampled 300 questions per dataset, resulting in a total of 1200 original questions.
 Similar to the first experiment, the enhanced questions were tested across the same seven models: GPT-4o-mini, Gemma-2-27B, Llama-3.1-8B, Qwen2.5-72B, o1-mini, GPT-4o, and Claude-3.5-Sonnet.
 All evaluations were conducted using zero-shot CoT prompting templates.
 This larger-scale experiment provided a more comprehensive analysis of the generalizability of our perturbation methodology.
 The results of this experiment are summarized in \autoref{fig:main_results} and \autoref{tab:main_results}.

 \textbf{Experimental details of baseline methods.} To validate the effectiveness of our tree-based search framework, we implemented two baseline perturbation approaches for comparison.
-The \textbf{Elaborated} method performed semantic-preserving length augmentation by expanding original questions with explanatory clauses and redundant contextual information while maintaining core semantics.
-The \textbf{Prompt-only} baseline utilized our perturbation prompt template (details in \autoref{appendix:prompt_template}) through Claude-3.5-Sonnet for automatic disturbance generation without subsequent search optimization.
+The \textbf{Irrelevant Context Augmentation (ICA)} method performed semantic-preserving length augmentation by expanding original questions with task-irrelevant but semantically coherent contextual information, such as explanatory clauses or redundant details.
+The \textbf{Single-Prompt Distraction (SPD)} baseline utilized our perturbation prompt template (details in \autoref{appendix:prompt_template}) through Claude-3.5-Sonnet for automatic distraction generation without subsequent search optimization.
 For a fair comparison, all baseline methods processed the same 100 original questions from four datasets using Claude-3.5-Sonnet as the executor.
 The enhanced questions were evaluated under identical zero-shot CoT settings across seven target models.
 This demonstrates the crucial role of our tree-based search mechanism in identifying optimal perturbation combinations rather than relying on simple length expansion or single-pass prompt perturbations.
 The results of this experiment are summarized in \autoref{tab:baseline}.